debosmitadasncsu/Automatic-Test-Case-Generation/README.md

 # Test Generation and Coverage

-Continuous deployment and DevOps instrastructure cannot survive without tests.
+Continuous deployment and DevOps infrastructure cannot survive without tests.
 In this I have shown how to automatically generate tests, a process which can be triggered after a commit, or during other stages of the deployment pipeline.

 ### Since we are using istanbul package, make sure install this package using following command:
      npm install istanbul -G